kaizten/kaizten.github.io/development/vue/style-guide.md

 3. Each view must be located in folder `../vuejs/views/..`
 4. For each CRUD (Create, Read, Update, and Delete) operation of any entity , there must be a corresponding view in Vue whose file should be named using the format `EntityName+OperationName+View.vue` (for instance, `TaskCreateView.vue`, `TaskReadView.vue`, `TaskUpdateView.vue`,...).
 In other words, there cannot be a view for both creating and updating, or for creating, updating, and reading.
 5. Each view containing a form must include a data model.
 Read [this](view-model.md) for more information.

+## Router

+1. Routes must be in kebab-case format.

 ## Tags